gssi/official-rasta-pms/Install.md

 database= rastapms
 ```
 The user should have the right permission to access and modify the database.
 You can use a terminal or `phpmyadmin` if installed.
-Run the `rasta-pms.sql` sql script file contained in the `database` folder.
+Run the `rasta-pms.sql` sql script file contained in the `init-scripts` folder.

 If username, password, and database are different, please update the file `application-prod.yml` accordingly.